Date of birth: 28 August 1966

 • Started his coaching career in 2003/04, at second division Rayo, but the experience was short-lived – he was dismissed after ten games.
 After five years away from the bench he returned to active duty in 2008/09, with Real Madrid Castilla, ending the campaign in sixth place.

 • In 2010 Lopetegui joined the Royal Spanish Football Federation (RFEF) and led the U19s to the European title two years later before reaching the quarter-finals of the FIFA U-20 World Cup in 2013.
-He had assumed control of the U21s in August 2012 and guided the holders to the 2013 UEFA European Under-21 Championship.
+He had assumed control of the U21s in August 2012 and guided the holders to the 2013 UEFA European Under-21 Championship, winning the title in Israel.